 Your consent form, which contains your full name, date of birth and your NHS number, is kept separately in a locked cabinet in a locked room.
 The cabinet where the consent forms are held can only be accessed by three members of the research team.

-The questionnaire and medical records data that we receive is entered in to our study database where each record is identified by your study number and your initials.
+The questionnaire and medical records data that we receive are entered in to our study database where each record is identified by your study number and your initials.
 Your name and address is kept so that we can send out the study questionnaires.
 We keep your name and address on a separate database to the one that holds the study data.

 Access to all of our databases is limited to a small number of study staff.
 All databases are password protected and held in a restricted access folder on the University Hospitals Bristol NHS server.